fbpx

 It is also important not to stop supplementing with vitamin D during the summer.
 Most people do not make enough vitamin D from sunshine alone, due to their lifestyle and other factors, and therefore must rely on supplementation to maintain optimal vitamin D levels of 40-60 ng/ml (100-150 nmol/L).

-At the end of this Sunshine Month, get 15% off your home vitamin D blood spot test when using the code May15 at checkout.
+This Sunshine Month, get 10% off your home blood spot test kits PLUS the free Sunshine eBook when using the code SUNMONTH24 at checkout.

 Measure Your Vitamin D Level Today